-Please note: Stool in transport media, on swabs, mixed in urine or preservatives, is not appropriate for testing and will have to be rejected.
+Please note: Stool specimens sent in transport media, on swabs, mixed in urine or preservatives, are not appropriate for testing and will have to be rejected.

 IV.
 Helicobacter pylori Stool Antigen

-Stool specimens should be sent 2 weeks after discontinuation of therapy involving antimicrobials, proton pump inhibitors and bismuth preparations, as these are known to cause false-negative results if ingested within 2 weeks prior to stool testing.
+Stool specimens should be sent 4 weeks after discontinuation of antibiotics, and 2 weeks after discontinuation of proton pump inhibitors and bismuth preparations, as these are known to cause false-negative results if ingested prior to stool testing.

-Stool in transport media, on swabs, mixed in urine or preservatives, is not appropriate for testing and will have to be rejected.
+Stool specimens sent in transport media, on swabs, mixed in urine or preservatives, are not appropriate for testing and will have to be rejected.